akka/alpakka/CONTRIBUTING.md

 ## Alpakka specific advice

-We've collected a few notes on how we like Alpakka modules to be designed based on what has evolved so far.
+We've collected a few notes on how we would like Alpakka modules to be designed based on what has evolved so far.
 Please have a look at our [contributor advice](contributor-advice.md).

 ## Pull Request Requirements